hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 ## How to Upgrade

-Teams Toolkit will automatically upgrade your original project folder structure and not change your custom code.
+Teams Toolkit automatically upgrades your project without changing your existing application code.

-> We recommend you to leverage git to track the changes during upgrade it possible.
+> We recommend using git to track changes during upgrade.

 ## File Structure Change